zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

         gend: enum('M', 'F', 'U')    # gender of mouse - Male, Female, or Unknown/Unclassified
         """

 Notice that both ``mouse_id`` and ``gender`` attributes are spelled incorrectly!
-If you don't notice such error before you instantiated your table class:
+If you don't notice the error before you instantiated your table class:

 .. code-block:: python

   mouse = Mouse()   # instantiating table with errors in definition

-Then your table will be defined in the data pipeline containing these mistaked:
+Then your table will be defined in the data pipeline containing these mistakes:

 .. code-block:: python